Cliffs, sandy beaches, rock formations, lagoons, heathland, wildflowers and more, on six of the best day-walks in Sydney’s Royal National Park.

 Two walks and two national parks for the price of one here, easily accessible in southern Sydney.
 Not really a views walk, there are instead a number of picturesque pools on this long circuit walk, most of them swimmable in warm weather, and on the day I took these pictures there were some very healthy Gymea Lilies in flower.
 You can walk between Heathcote and Waterfall train stations as one way walks with a return trip by train.
-Continue reading “Heathcote-Waterfall Circuit, Heathcote NP and the Royal NP, Sydney”
+Continue reading “Heathcote-Waterfall Circuit, Heathcote National Park & Royal National Park, Sydney”

 Great coastal views for almost the whole length of this walk, taking in a section of the famous Coast Track, in the Royal National Park south of Sydney.